-So whenever I use Microsoft Excel I want to know right away which Excel Version I am using.
-And boy, do I get confused to tell what Excel Version I am using!
+So whenever I use Microsoft Excel I need to check Excel Version that I am using.
+And boy, do I get confused to tell which Excel Version I am using!

-Not to worry, as I will show you a few cool ways where you can determine the Excel Version right away!
+Not to worry, as I will show you a few cool ways on How to Check Excel Version that you are using right away!

 P.S.
 If you want to upgrade to the latest & greatest version of Microsoft Excel, you can by choosing these Office 365 Business Plans here!